 - Learning to Teach

 - Quality Improvement

-Gregory Plautz, MD, Department Chair – Research interest in tumor immunology, specifically the role of immunotherapy in brain tumors.
-Office with several photos of his three boys and his yellow lab, Layla.
+- Research interest in tumor immunology, specifically the role of immunology in brain tumors

-Tanya Tekautz, MD - An amazing neuro-oncologist, with a special interest in atypical teratoid rhabdoid tumors.
-Loves her Starbucks and her lakefront apartment filled with various wildlife.
+- An amazing neuro-oncologist, with special interest in atypical teratoid rhabdoid tumors

-We welcome you to Cleveland Clinic Children’s Hospital, and look forward to showing you this exceptional facility where children, adolescents and young adults receive cutting-edge, comprehensive care for cancer and blood disorders.
+We welcome you to Cleveland Clinic Children’s, and look forward to showing you this exceptional facility where children, adolescents and young adults receive cutting-edge, comprehensive care for cancer and blood disorders.
 Our fellowship program participates in ERAS, and Cleveland Clinic supports J1 and H1b visas.